CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Trophies give the following bonuses based on the MP value printed on the card, with or without an \*:

- - 1MP worth of trophies gives + 1 direct influence.
+ - 1 MP worth of trophies gives + 1 direct influence.
  - 2 MPs worth of trophies gives +1 direct influence and + 1 prowess (to a maximum of 9)
  - 3 MPs worth of trophies gives +2 direct influence and + 1 prowess (to a maximum of 9)
  - 4+ MPs worth of trophies gives +2 direct influence and +2 prowess (to a maximum of 9)